tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+12-22-2013:
+- More server banner generator help in example file and an additional option to adjust online player count

 12-20-2013:
 - Minor bug fix with counting sessions on the index page and global stats pages
 - Added server banner generator for generating server banners for website homepage